 I make no claims as to the authenticity of my palak paneer (c’mon, I use tofu, not cheese!) but this is more or less how my local greengrocer taught me to make it.
 I know not whether it’s his mother’s recipe or his wife’s but it’s a family recipe nonetheless.

 Of course, I’ve made a few adjustments to make this spinach curry vegan – using tofu instead of paneer (in India, I just omitted it altogether, and it made zero difference to the taste), coconut oil instead of ghee, and cashew milk and cream instead of dairy.

 As long as you fry the tofu before adding it to the spinach gravy, I can more or less guarantee you won’t be able to tell much difference between it and home-made paneer.

 Is this the same as you’d get from your local curry house?
 Possibly not.
 Is it better?
 Definitely, IMNSHO!

-My vegan palak paneer can be made with basis store cupboard and spice box ingredients:
+My vegan palak paneer can be made with basic store cupboard and spice box ingredients.

 - chickpea flour

 - lime juice

 - herbs and spices (red chilli, cumin seeds, Indian bay leaf, curry leaves, turmeric, salt & pepper, garam masala, fenugreek leaves)